"I FOUND A GREAT INTERNSHIP"

 LIM College students gain an extraordinary amount of hands-on experience in the industry through immersion in New York City fashion starting on day one.
 Educated by fashion industry leaders, our graduates are well-rounded professionals that stand out in the workplace.
 Hiring an LIM College student or graduate means hiring someone with passion, leadership skills and a global understanding of the business of fashion.

-Whether you’re a recent graduate or seasoned industry professional, the Department of Career and Internship Services offers employment search assistance and advising services.
-Our free online job search service for alumni shows entry-, mid- and executive-level opportunities in the fashion and related industries.
+Whether you’re a recent graduate or seasoned industry professional, the Office of Career and Internship Services offers employment search assistance and advising services.
+Our job search service for alumni shows entry-, mid- and executive-level opportunities in the fashion and related industries.

 With fellow alumni living around the world, the Alumni Association provides a dynamic community of fashion professionals through networking events and professional development classes, as well as other opportunities to stay connected.
 All alumni are invited to join the LIM College Alumni Association to take advantage career-building opportunities while having fun with former classmates.